-- Establish Rules For Your Children
+- Establish Rules for Your Children

 - General Safety Rules

-- What You Should Do If You Suspect Any of Your Propane Appliances Have Been Damaged Or Shut Off
+- What You Should Do if You Suspect Any of Your Propane Appliances Have Been Damaged or Shut Off

-AT ANY TIME – If you smell gas inside or outside of your home:
+If you smell gas inside or outside of your home:

-- NO FLAMES OR SPARKS!
-Immediately put out all smoking materials and other open flames.
-Do not operate lights, appliances, telephones, or cell phones.
+- No flames or sparks –Immediately put out all smoking materials and other open flames.
+Do not operate lights, appliances, telephones or cell phones.
 Flames or sparks from these sources can trigger an explosion or a fire.

-- SHUT OFF THE GAS.
-Turn off the main gas supply valve on your propane tank, if it is safe to do so.
+- Shut off the gas – Turn off the main gas supply valve on your propane tank, if it is safe to do so.
 To close the valve, turn it to the right (clockwise).

 Parents should make sure children know the rules too!
 Here are some simple rules for kids: